 Early in a man named Bob’s career as a Research Psychologist, he went into his lab late at night and hung signs on the rat’s cages.
-They were your typical lab rats, nothing special, just rats.
-On some cages, he hung signs that said, “Smart/ intelligent lab rat” on other cages he hung signs that said, “Dumb/ unintelligent rat”.
+They were your typical lab rats, nothing special– just rats.
+On some cages, he hung signs that said, “Smart/ intelligent lab rat” on other cages he hung signs that said, “Dumb/ unintelligent rat.”

-What if I told you that what you think about certain people affects them and how well they do?
+What we think about certain people affects them, and how well they do.
 Could this be why children who are bullied at times commit suicide?
-Why certain children achieve greater accomplishments than others in the same family?
-There is one story in the Bible that seems to go with this topic and I think you will find it amazing.
-What one person thought about another person, although they were wrong, caused a war and many deaths…Let’s look at that.
+Is this why some children achieve more significant accomplishments than others in the same family?
+There is one story in the Bible that seems to go with this topic, and I think you will find it surprising.
+What one person thought about another person– although they were wrong–caused a war and many deaths.
+Let’s look at that.

-When the religious leaders of Yeshua’s day said that he cast out demons by the Prince of demons, Beelzebub, he told them they would be held accountable for every idle, empty word spoken.
+When the religious leaders of Yeshua’s day said that he cast out demons by the Prince of demons, Beelzebub, He told them they would be held accountable for every idle, empty word spoken.

 In our last newsletter, I wrote about an English professor who told me I could write and often pointed out how much she enjoyed reading my papers.
 Her words helped me write my first novel!

-The following story is taken from jewfaq.org…Speech and Lashon Ha-Ra
+The following story is taken from jewfaq.org.

 “A man went about the community telling malicious lies about the rabbi.
 Later, he realized the wrong he had done and began to feel remorse.
 He went to the rabbi and begged his forgiveness, saying he would do anything he could to make amends.
 The rabbi told the man, “Take a feather pillow, cut it open, and scatter the feathers to the winds.”
 The man thought this was a strange request, but it was a simple enough task, and he did it gladly.
 When he returned to tell the rabbi that he had done it, the rabbi said, “Now, go and gather the feathers.
-Because you can no more make amends for the damage your words have done than you can recollect the feathers.”
+Because you can no more make amends for the damage, your words have done than you can recollect the feathers.”

-Speech has been compared to an arrow: once the words are released, like an arrow, they cannot be recalled, the harm they do cannot be stopped, and the harm they do cannot always be predicted, for words like arrows often go astray”.
+Speech has been compared to an arrow: once the words are released, like an arrow, they cannot be recalled, the harm they do cannot be stopped, and the harm they do cannot always be predicted, for words like arrows often go astray.”

 Then the Lord asked Moses, “Who makes a person’s mouth?
 Who decides whether people speak or do not speak, hear or do not hear, see or do not see?
 Is it not I, the Lord?
 Now go!
 I will be with you as you speak, and I will instruct you in what to say.”

 But Moses again pleaded, “Lord, please!
-Send anyone else.”Exodus 4:10-13 NLT.
+Send anyone else” (Exodus 4:10-13 NLT).